-Proof sketch The detailed proof is given in the companion technical report [37].
+PROOF SKETCH.
+The detailed proof is given in the companion technical report [Shao et al. 2001].
 We first prove that a well typed term in $\beta\iota$ normal form has the same η reductions as its corresponding unmarked term.
 From here, we know that if A and A' are in normal form, then their corresponding unmarked terms are equal.
-We then show that the annotations in the λ -abstractions are equal.
+We then show that the annotations in the λ -abstractions are equal. \square

-Theorem 3.4 (Consistency of the logic) There exists no term A for which $\cdot \vdash A$: False.
+Theorem 3.4 (Consistency of the Logic).
+There exists no term A for which $\cdot \vdash A$: False.

-Proof sketch Suppose A is a term for which $\cdot \vdash A$: False.
-By Theorem 3.2, there exists a normal form B for A. By Theorem $3.1 \cdot \vdash B$: False.
-We can show now that this leads to a contradiction by case analysis of the possible normal forms of types in the calculus.
+Proof Sketch.
+Suppose A is a term for which $\vdash A$: False.
+By Theorem 3.2, there exists a normal form B for A. By Theorem 3.1, $\cdot \vdash B$: False.
+We can show now that this leads to a contradiction by case analysis of the possible normal forms of types in the calculus. \square